IanBrettell/statistical_rethinking/docs/10_big_entropy_and_the_generalized_linear_model.md

 <img src="/Users/brettell/Documents/Repositories/statistical_rethinking/docs/slides/L11/01.png" alt="We'll move conceptually at a slow rate, which will set up a bunch of different models for this week and next." width="80%" />
 <p class="caption">We'll move conceptually at a slow rate, which will set up a bunch of different models for this week and next.</p>
 </div>

+There are vastly more ways for cords to end up in a knot than for them to remain untied.
+Events that can happen vastly more ways are more likely.

+Statistical models force many choices upon us.
+Some of these choices are distributions that represent uncertainty.
+We must choose, for each parameter, a prior distribution.
+And we must choose a likelihood function, which serves as a distribution of data.
+There are conventional choices, such as wide Gaussian priors and the Gaussian likelihood of linear regression.
+These conventional choices work unreasonably well in many circumstances.
+But very often the conventional choices are not the best choices.
+Inference can be more powerful when we use all of the information, and doing so usually requires going beyond convention.

+Bet on the distribution with the biggest entropy.
+Why?
+There are three sorts of justifications:

+1. The distribution with the biggest entropy is the widest and least informative distribution.
+Choosing the distribution with the largest entropy means spreading probability as evenly as possible, while still remaining consistent with anything we think we know about a process.
+1. Nature tends to produce empirical distributions that have high entropy.
+1. Regardless of why it works, it tends to work.

+A generalized linear model (GLM) is much like the linear regressions of previous chapters.
+It is a model that replaces a parameter of a likelihood function with a linear model.
+But GLMs need not use Gaussian likelihoods.
+Any likelihood function can be used, and linear models can be attached to any or all of the parameters that describe its shape.
+The principle of maximum entropy helps us choose likelihood functions, by providing a way to use stated assumptions about constraints on the outcome variable to choose the likelihood function that is the most conservative distribution compatible with the known constraints.

+## Maximum entropy

+Maximum entropy principle:

+>The distribution that can happen the most ways is also the distribution with the biggest information entropy.
+The distribution with the biggest entropy is the most conservative distribution that obeys its constraints.

 <div class="figure">
 <img src="/Users/brettell/Documents/Repositories/statistical_rethinking/docs/slides/L11/02.png" alt="Imagine you have buckets equidistant from you.
 At your feet you have 100 pebbles, each painted with a number.
 Unique pebbles. " width="80%" />